garden-io/garden/docs/reference/config.md

             # Optional.
             target:

+  # The name of another `helm` module to use as a base for this one.
+Use this to re-use a Helm
+  # chart across multiple services.
+For example, you might have an organization-wide base chart
+  # for certain types of services.
+  # If set, this module will by default inherit the following properties from the base module:
+  # `serviceResource`, `values`
+  # Each of those can be overridden in this module.
+They will be merged with a JSON Merge Patch
+  # (RFC 7396).
+  #
+  # Example: "my-base-chart"
+  #
+  # Optional.
+  base:

-  # A valid Helm chart name or URI.
-Required if the module doesn't contain the Helm chart itself.
+  # A valid Helm chart name or URI (same as you'd input to `helm install`).
+Required if the module
+  # doesn't contain the Helm chart itself.
   #
   # Example: "stable/nginx-ingress"
   #